PACKED-vzw/resolver/INSTALL.md

 Navigate to `http://www.resolver.be/resolver/signin` (substitute by your host/domain).
 You should be greeted by a login screen.
 Login using `u:admin` with `p:default`.

-**Important: change default password of the admin user account before proceeding to use the application **
+** Important: change default password of the admin user account before proceeding to use the application. **

 ## Running multiple instances simultaneaously